-Comforting.
+- Comforting.
 Cozy.
 Warm and delicious!
-This side dish of Honey Balsamic Roasted Acorn Squash and Brussels Sprouts was part of our otherwise lackluster Tuesday night dinner, but it certainly could have been the star of a holiday dinner, too.
+The first time I made this recipe, it was a side dish of my otherwise lackluster Tuesday night dinner.
+It certainly could have been the star of a holiday dinner, however!

-It’s a quick and easy recipe, too.
-While cutting an acorn squash can sometimes be difficult, I have found it’s easier to cut the squash in half lengthwise through the centre from tip to stem, remove the seeds, then cut the halves into slices about three-quarters of an inch thick.
+Cut the squash in half lengthwise through the center from tip to stem, remove the seeds, then cut the halves into slices about three-quarters of an inch thick.
 It's easier than trying to cut all the way through the squash to make complete rings.

-Four easy steps to make honey balsamic roasted acorn squash and Brussels sprouts
+Four easy steps to make this side dish of roasted acorn squash with honey!

 - Cut the squash into half rings and remove the seeds.

-- Transfer to a large bowl with trimmed Brussels sprouts, toss with honey, balsamic vinegar and olive oil and arrange on a prepared baking sheet.
+- Transfer to a large bowl with trimmed Brussels sprouts, toss with honey, balsamic vinegar and olive oil.
+Arrange them on a prepared baking sheet.

 - Roast for 15 - 20 minutes, turning squash over once mid-way through, until the vegetables are nicely glazed and fork tender.

 - Add cranberries during the last five minutes.
 They'll burst quite quickly and add a beautiful colour to your dish.

 🍽 What to serve with acorn squash

 Try this easy side dish with any of the following recipes for chicken or turkey.